 Farragut Bay felt huge, wide open to south winds from Frederick Sound and north winds and williwaws whipping down the mountains and through the river valleys.
 It was sunny and calm during our stay, but “just in case” we were securely tucked inside a small cove behind an island.

 Our skiff excursion around Farragut and up to the river estuary was thwarted by extensive shoaling and scattered rocks that turned up in unexpected places.
 We found one other cruising boat inside the bay, and a storage raft for a crabber’s supply of Dungeness pots.

 Just look at the boundary where the ice-melt freshwater pours out of the river and meets the salty seawater in the bay.
 It was pretty dramatic.
 Ron did a taste test, and confirmed that the river outflow was fresh water and the bay water was salty.

 The water was milky, an opaque celadon green, and I’m using that as our excuse for not hooking a halibut or a salmon.
 Hmmmm, cloudy water didn’t stop the hundreds of surf scoter and white-winged scoter from locating and feeding on baitfish.

 The hundreds of scoter were not interested in participating in my photo op.

-Sunset was spectacular, and it was tough to think about heading back into town the next day.
+Sunset was spectacular, and it was tough thinking about heading back into town the next day.
 Sitka to Petersburg via Peril Strait is a 160-mile trip.
-We cruise at 9 knots, so that distance translates to three comfortable cruising days… or a bit longer.
+We cruise at 9 knots, so that distance translates to three comfortable cruising days, or a bit longer if we choose to linger along the way.
 This year it took exactly two weeks, and it was tempting to spend even longer.
 Two weeks in Paradise!
 Was it the sunshine that put a smile into each day? or perhaps the frequent whale sightings? or the relaxing stretch of carefree cruising without any weather challenges?
 It was all of that and more.